wireapp/wire-server-deploy/offline/wiab-staging.md

 **Implementation:**

 Use the detailed nftables rules in [../ansible/files/wiab_server_nftables.conf.j2](../ansible/files/wiab_server_nftables.conf.j2) as the template.
-The guide covers:
+The nftable configuration template covers:
 - Defining your network variables (Coturn IP, Kubernetes node IP, WAN interface)
 - Creating NAT rules for HTTP/HTTPS ingress traffic
-- Setting up TURN protocol forwarding for Coturn
+- Setting up TURN protocol forwarding for Coturn and traffic for SFTD

-- Restarting nftables to apply changes
+*Note: If you have already ran the playbook wiab-staging-provision.yml then it is already be configured for you.
+Confirm it by checking if the wire endpoint `https://webapp.TARGET_SYSTEM` is reachable from public internet or your private network (in case of private network), but not from the adminhost itself.*

-You can also apply these rules using the Ansible playbook, by following:
+You can also apply these rules using the Ansible playbook against your adminhost, by following:

 ```bash
 ansible-playbook -i inventory.yml ansible/wiab-staging-nftables.yml
 ```

-*Note: If you ran the playbook wiab-staging-provision.yml then it might already be configured for you.
-Please confirm before running.*
+You can run the above playbook from local system or where you have cloned/downloaded the [Wire server deploy ansible playbooks](#getting-the-ansible-playbooks).

 The inventory should define the following variables: